Modern slavery statement

 Introduction

-We are committed to acting ethically, with integrity and transparency in all business dealings and to continually improving our policies and practices in order to safeguard against any form of modern slavery taking place within the business or our supply chain.
-We recognise that we have a responsibility to prevent modern slavery in all its forms, both in our business, and in our supply chains.
-As part of the financial services sector, we recognise that we have a responsibility to take a robust approach to modern slavery and human trafficking.
+As a firm operating in the financial services sector, we are committed to adhering to and promoting strong professional ethics and acting with integrity and transparency in all business dealings and to continually improving our policies and practices in order to safeguard against any form of modern slavery taking place within the business or our supply chain.
+This commitment ensures compliance with the Act and our recognition of the responsibility we have to prevent modern slavery in all its forms, both in our business, and in our supply chains.

 We are part of AFH Financial Group Limited, registered in England (Companies House number: 07638831).
 We are an entirely UK based company.
-The Group has 470 staff including employed advisers and over 150 self-employed advisers based in offices across the UK.
+The Group has offices across the UK.

 For Financial Planning firms within the Group, business activities cover a wide range of financial products and services including financial advice across life and health protection, savings and investments, retirement planning, tax planning and mortgage advice.